RocketDerp/April14_2025/June19_2025/Social_media_free_time_insult_mock_thrill.md

 People behaved this way during the pandemic. "they deserve it", "let them get sick", the "sickness itself will teach those ignorant people a lesson"

 But it doesn't.
-Just like in Islamic nations the ingorance and lack of goodness that comes from free society and women's power growing never yeilds frit.
+Just like in Islamic nations the ignorance and lack of goodness that comes from free society and women's power growing never yields fruit.
 The society is constantly self-poisoned and dragged down by the faith in hate itself, the faith in mocking and insulting the various factions of fiction.
 Media (Quran book media) fiction vs. media fiction.

 ## Hands dirty rescuing minds